SC34 Electrical Safety

 •

-• 4.3.9 Inform the Electrical Authorising Engineer, in writing, of any defects that may compromise safety in an electrical system or equipment.
+• 4.3.9 Inform the Authorising Engineer, in writing, of any defects that may compromise safety in an electrical system or equipment.

 •